foxish/randomTrax/README.md

 Someday:
  - Sources should be categorized in js/ css/ and images/ folders.
+(Too lazy)